 One thing that takes this dish to the next level is the homemade teriyaki sauce (Tare no Teriyaki).
 It is so much better than store-bought and doesn’t take that much effort.
 The sauce can be made up to two weeks in advance and refrigerated until needed.
 I actually made a double batch so it was already on hand to make other dishes like the Supagetti no Teriyaki.

 Mirin is a sweet Japanese cooking rice wine.
-I use hon-mirin (true mirin) in recipes calling for mirin.
-I have been able to find it in Asian food markets near me.
-Many grocery stores have aji-mirin, but those usually have a lot of additives.
+I use hon-mirin (true mirin) in recipes calling for mirin and have been able to find it in Asian food markets and Whole Foods.
+Many grocery stores have aji-mirin, but be sure to check the ingredient list for additives.
 Other types of mirin are shio-mirin (includes salt) and shin-mirin (very little alcohol).
-It is also available on Amazon: Eden Foods Mirin Rice Cooking Wine — 10.5 fl oz.

 I also made Miso Shiru (Miso Soup with Tofu), Kinpira (Stir-Fried Parsnip and Carrot), Zaru Udon (Chilled Udon Noodles with Scallions and Ginger), and Supagetti no Teriyaki (Chicken Teriyaki Spaghetti).